-The main features seen in observed climate over France from this analysis are:
+The main features seen in observed climate over Italy from this analysis are:

-- Over the period 1960 to 2010 there is a spatially consistent warming trend in summer over France. - There is a clear trend to fewer cool nights and more warm nights since 1960, and fewer cool days and more hot days with a very coherent pattern of changes over the whole of France. - There has been a general increase in summer temperatures averaged over the country as a result of human influence on climate, making the occurrence of warm summer temperatures more frequent and cool summer temperatures less frequent.
+- There has been widespread warming over Italy since 1960 with greater warming in summer than winter. - There has been a decrease in the number of cool nights and cool days, and an increase in the number of warm nights and warm days, since 1960. - There has been a general increase in summer temperatures averaged over the country as a result of human influence on climate, making the occurrence of warm summer temperatures more frequent and cool summer temperatures less frequent. - There has been a decrease in the total annual precipitation since 1960 for the whole country except the very south.